valancej/documentation/_docker/getting-started/getting-started.md

 ## Create Your Dockerfile

 Next we're going to create a Dockerfile.
+Since Codeship Pro uses Docker as a standardized domain language, you'll need at least a minimal Dockerfile to get going.
+If you're already building your application with Docker, this will require very little (if any) adjustment - and if you're not using Docker, creating a basic container to run your application should work just fine.

 If you're not familiar with Dockerfiles, and you want to spend a little bit of time getting up to speed on Docker, we highly recommend using these resources as a jumping-off point.